-These days many new cars come with some form of roadside assistance.
-You can also purchase a plan from your insurance company, credit card issuer or just use an app.
+Many new cars come with some form of roadside assistance.
+You can also purchase a plan from your insurance company or credit card issuer.

 Here is a quick overview of the various options available:

-The majority of insurance companies offer some type of roadside assistance program.
+Most insurance companies offer roadside assistance programs.
 The benefits and price can vary dramatically.
 Pricing can run as low as $5 or more than $100 on the high end.
-Benefits can be extremely limited or as robust as an AAA plan.
+Benefits can be limited or as robust as an AAA plan.

-One thing that should be considered with an insurers roadside assistance plan is whether or not they classify a callout a claim.
-If it’s regarded as a claim, you are better off going with a standalone product (such as AAA) because these service calls (if considered a claim) can impact your rates and insurance record.
+One thing that should be considered with an insurer’s roadside assistance plan is whether they classify a callout or a claim.
+If it’s regarded as a claim, you are better off going with a standalone product (such as AAA) because these service calls can impact your rates and insurance record.

 Most insurers don’t report roadside calls as a claim, but it’s wise to check.